We want to inspire young children to believe in themselves, see the beauty in others, and take action to support themselves and their communities.

 • All submissions will be included in cARTie’s virtual online gallery

-• All students who submit artwork will receive an art kit
+• All students who submit artwork will be entered to win a $100 Jerrys Artarama gift certificate

 Call for Art FAQ